ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 To update versions of all of your Homebrew installed packages, you just type `brew upgrade` and then `brew cleanup` to remove the older files.

 ### Jekyll
-Good job installing everything so far!

 Now we're going to get [Jekyll](https://jekyllrb.com/) and [Bundler](https://bundler.io/).
 Jekyll is the static site generator written in Ruby and Bundler manages Gems.
 Just type `gem install bundler jekyll` in your command line to get both.

-Now we can actually create your website!
-In one command we create a basic empty site in the current directory with all the files you need.
+Now we actually have everything we need to create your website!
+In one command we can create a basic site in the current directory with all the files you need.
 Are you ready?

 `jekyll new your-awesome-site`